hueyzhi43/DearMe/README.md

 - University students seeking mental health support tools that are safe, personal, and complementary to existing campus services.
 - Instead of a standard diary, the app delivers time-capsule encouragement: messages from your past self and supportive peer notes.
 - This creates a unique cycle of reflection, self-compassion, and community connection that strengthens existing mental health support systems.

+## 📚 Student Lifestyle
+Track: Student Lifestyle
+Problem Solving: Mental health support app for students that lets you write letters to your future self

 ## ⚙️ Features
 - Feature 1: Future-Self Letters – Write supportive notes to your future self, with optional photo attachments.
 - Feature 2: Smart Scheduling – Deliver letters at chosen dates or during stressful periods, sealed until the right moment.